Win up to $7,500 for individuals / ensembles to develop the business side of their musicianship. Open to all NEC Student

 - Application Due: Wednesday, October 9 @ 11:59pm

 - Pitch Night (for finalists): Wednesday, November 6, 6-8pm (reception following)

-Pitch Coaching occurs between October 17 and November 6 with the EM Team.
+Pitch Coaching for finalists occurs between October 17 and November 6 with the EM Team.
 Please sign up here for an appointment.

 - Open to all current NEC Students & and all NEC Alumni

 - Team collaborations are permitted; only one application needs to be submitted.
 If you are collaborating on a project with another NEC student/alumni, your application must include the names of the other NEC student collaborators.
 Teams with individuals outside of NEC are permitted, so long as at least 1 team member is a current student or alumni.